What you need to make felt:

 Place another handful of wool on top of the first layer, but going the other direction – perpendicular to the first strands.
 Repeat with a third layer (going the same way as the first layer).

 Now put a drop of liquid dish soap into your bowl of hot water.
-Pour about a cup of water over your felt.
+Pour about a cup of water over your wool mat.
 It should be really wet.
 Press the soapy water into the wool with your hands so it is all soggy and flat.
-Gently mush the felt around with your hands flat around and around until it feels like one piece of cloth.
+Gently mush the wool mat around with your hands flat around and around until it feels like one piece of cloth.
 Then turn it over gently and mush the other side.

 Squeeze out the hot soapy water and rinse your felt in running water.